quintel/documentation/docs/contrib/graph-components.md

 Edges allow us to move energy from one node to another.
 The ETM uses a _directed_ graph, which means that the edges have a direction; energy flows in one direction through the edge.
 In the example at the top of the page, energy flows from Node 1 to Node 2 through the edge, but not from Node 2 to Node 1.

-Edges are also associated with a carrier, for example electricity.
+### Carriers

+Edges are associated with a carrier.
+A "carrier" can be thought of as a _type_ of energy.
+For example, coal, electricity, wind, and gas are all different energy carriers.
+Each carrier has a collection of attributes which describe whether it is a sustainable source of energy, the CO2 emissions per MJ, [and more](https://github.com/quintel/atlas/blob/master/lib/atlas/carrier.rb).

 <div className="images-row">
   <figure>